IHE/HIE-Whitepaper/README.md

 systems participating in the Document Sharing exchange.
 The communications between these trusted systems is also encrypted.

-For more information on the use of IHE [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) to enable basic security see the security and privacy slide decks [1](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part1_2012-12-30.pptx) and [2](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part2_2012-12-30.pptx) and the [Security and Privacy Profiles Introduction is long-form narrated](https://healthcaresecprivacy.blogspot.com/2011/05/ihe-privacy-and-security-profiles.html).
+For more information on the use of IHE [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) to enable basic security, see the security and privacy slide decks [1](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part1_2012-12-30.pptx) and [2](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part2_2012-12-30.pptx) and the [Security and Privacy Profiles Introduction is long-form narrated](https://healthcaresecprivacy.blogspot.com/2011/05/ihe-privacy-and-security-profiles.html).